 Our first morning in Oklahoma City we woke up to a crackling sound.
 Like paper burning.
 Or twigs on a campfire.
 Or maybe even one of our dogs chewing on plastic, which was Jim's first thought.

 We looked around.
 The microwave clock was working but two appliances plugged into outlets were off.
-Then we smelled burning plastic.
+Then we smelled smoldering plastic.

 We got names/numbers of two mobile RV repair services from the campground and two other mobile services from the internet.
 Jim called all four and left messages.
 John Wood of Big John's Mobile RV Service called back first and came out that afternoon.
 (Two of the companies never bothered to call back.)